ostamand/color-it-daily-agent/README.md

 > An autonomous AI editorial team that conceptualizes, illustrates, critiques, and publishes high-quality children's coloring pages every single day.

-**Color It Daily** is a fully automated content pipeline designed to deliver fresh, G-rated, and print-optimized coloring pages.
+**Color It Daily** is a fully automated content pipeline designed to deliver fresh, child-safe, and print-optimized coloring pages.
 The system uses a multi-agent architecture to mimic a real-world creative studio, ensuring variety, safety, and technical excellence without human intervention.

 ## 🌟 Core Features